-Gross Profit is probably one of the most (maybe the most) commonly used financial and accounting metric.
+The Gross Profit Ratio is probably one of the most commonly used financial and accounting metric.
 Along with the gross profit margin, it can help us understand not only how well a company is doing in term of generating sales but also controlling its cost.

 Apart from the fact that gross profit is widely used, it’s also a very straightforward figure or ratio to calculate since the only numbers that are used are the revenue and the cost of sales, both obtained from the income statement.